You want to know what makes me different.

 That's how I ended up in triathlon.
-Not through some lifelong dream or natural talent, but because I was unfit, landlocked in Birmingham, and needed to do something about it.
-Triathlon seemed like a good idea.
+Not through some lifelong dream or natural talent, but because I was unfit and needed to do something about it.
+I was living in Birmingham - no mountains, no ocean - so triathlon made sense.
 A bit of everything.

 I'd always been sporty growing up in New Zealand - football, surf lifesaving, then skiing.
 I discovered the mountains and was hooked.
 Skiing brought me to Europe in the first place, chasing powder and good times through my twenties.
 But real endurance training?
 That was new territory.